 Better yet, upgrade your diet to benefit hair growth and overall health alike.

-*Note: Since many pregnancies are unplanned, it’s not unwise to consider taking a prenatal.
+*Note: Since many pregnancies are unplanned, it’s not unwise to consider taking a prenatal if there’s a potential that you’ll get pregnant.
 Getting adequate amounts of folate, choline, DHA, and other nutrients in these supplements is crucial for optimal maternal and infant health.

 Many women don’t have adequate amounts of these vitamins before pregnancy.
 Of note, they’re highly important in the early stages of pregnancy, even before many women even realize they’re pregnant.